If you’re struggling with period pain, you’re not alone. Learn about available treatments and how to manage the pain.

 If you don’t want to take painkillers, or you can’t for medical reasons, there are some other pain management techniques you can try.
 Applying heat to your abdomen can help to relieve pain; you can take a warm bath or shower, or apply a heat pad or hot water bottle (this heated aromatherapy cushion from Tisserand is scented with lavender to aid in relaxation).
 Many women also find relaxation techniques and gentle exercise such as yoga helpful.

-More severe period pain that cannot be relieved through over-the-counter painkillers, heat or relaxation techniques can be treated with the combined contraceptive pill.
+More severe period pain that cannot be relieved through over-the-counter painkillers, heat or relaxation techniques can be treated with the combined contraceptive pill, which is available through Online Doctor.
 Even if you aren’t sexually active, you can receive a prescription for the pill for your painful periods.
 The combined pill thins out the womb lining and limits the production of prostaglandins, which usually makes your periods lighter and less painful.
 Other forms of combined contraception can have a similar effect; if you don’t want to take the pill, ask your doctor about the contraceptive injection or implant.

 If your painful periods are being caused by a separate condition, then specific treatment may be required.
 Endometriosis is usually tackled with a mixture of painkillers, hormonal medicines, and – when necessary – surgery.
 Endometriosis is a condition in which cells behaving like those in the womb lining grow outside the womb.
 They can grow on the ovaries, fallopian tubes, bladder, bowel and stomach and can cause pain and other unpleasant symptoms, particularly during menstruation.